 The Stanley Powerlock 25-Foot Tape Measure is a more popular tape measure found in DIY and professional shops.
 It does the basics well and is a valuable choice for many, but it isn’t a fit for construction site usage where durability is critical.

 Stanley Powerlock 25-Foot Tape Measure at a glance

 The ergonomics of the Stanley Powerlock 25-Foot Tape Measure are one of its few flaws.
 While the tape measure is manageable for one-handed use, it is on the bigger end of the spectrum when compared to other popular models.
 Most tasks will require two hands.

-The housing is taller than average, but slightly narrowed with casing edges that can be best described as rounded and sharp at the same time.
-The metal body can also be slippery in the hand.
+The housing is taller than average but slightly narrowed with casing edges that can be best described as rounded and sharp simultaneously.
+The metal body can also be slippery on the hand.

-The Stanley Powerlock 25-Foot Tape Measure’s blade is built with simplicity in mind and the most common markings needed for the majority of uses.
+The Stanley Powerlock 25-Foot Tape Measure’s blade is built with simplicity in mind and the most common markings needed for most uses.
 While we tested the 25-foot model, the Powerlock model is available in 12-foot, 16-foot, and 35-foot lengths.

 |Blade durability (poor, good, great)||Good|

 We noted before that the ergonomics of the Stanley Powerlock 25-Foot Tape Measure don’t compare with other leading models.
 That’s the same case with the hook that is too thin to take a bump without bending.

 Our tested model arrived with a bent hook, likely during shipping.
 This led to the tape measure being off by just over 1/16 of an inch out of the box.
 While the metal can be bent easily back into place, there’s no doubt the hook will get knocked out of alignment when when falling off your workbench or out of your hand.